-3. Remote Learning (Red): All districts and schools are required to have a plan for operating a remote learning program.
+- 3. Remote Learning (Red): All districts and schools are required to have a plan for operating a remote learning program.
 This model will be used for all students in the event of future classroom or school closures due to COVID-19.
-State guidelines will be followed.

-- 4. Plan for special populations: Finally, across each of these models, all schools will have a plan for how special populations, including students with disabilities and English learners, will receive necessary services and accommodations.
-Our intention is to prioritize special populations' attendance as "in-person" - 5.
-Remote learning is where the student and the educator, or information source, are not physically present in a traditional classroom environment.
-Information is relayed through technology, such as discussion boards, video conferencing, and online assessments, or by sending materials, books, or assignments directly to learners.
-While technology can play an important role in Remote Learning, it is by no means the only tool utilized.
+State guidelines will be followed. - 4.
+Plan for special populations: Finally, across each of these models, all schools will have a plan for how special populations, including students with disabilities and English learners, will receive necessary services and accommodations.
+Our intention is to prioritize special populations' attendance as "in-person".